applied-systems-biology/jipipe-website/content/tutorials/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

+# Tutorial categories

+You will find text and video tutorials in the following list.
+All tutorials are also available as [playlist on YouTube](https://www.youtube.com/playlist?list=PL-b5b09600_mCAZ8ex5ded29YxMttxFL6).

+{{% children description="true" %}}

+# What is JIPipe?

 Are you new to JIPipe?
 Do you want to find out what this tool is about?
 Then watch our video abstract:

 <iframe class="iframe-video" src="https://www.youtube-nocookie.com/embed/Zyl52bluWYI" frameborder="0" allow="autoplay; encrypted-media; picture-in-picture" allowfullscreen></iframe>

-# Tutorial list

-You will find text and video tutorials in the following list.
-All tutorials are also available as [playlist on YouTube](https://www.youtube.com/playlist?list=PL-b5b09600_mCAZ8ex5ded29YxMttxFL6).

-{{% children description="true" %}}